 The importance of meticulous record-keeping

-Keeping detailed records of every expense is non-negotiable.
-This includes bills, receipts, invoices, and payment confirmations.
+Keeping detailed records of every expense and income is non-negotiable for effective rental property money management.
+This includes bills, rent payments, reimbursements, receipts, invoices, and payment confirmations.
 Digitizing these documents makes them easier to store, organize, and retrieve for tax time or analysis.
-Financial management tools often provide features for uploading and storing digital receipts.

 Budgeting for planned and unexpected costs